InteraactionGroup/InterAACtionScene/_pages/userGuide.md

 ## "Play" Button

-{% include figure image_path="/assets/images/userGuideImagesEN/playButton.png" alt="Play button" caption="This button allows you to play the action associated with the hotspot." %}
+{% include figure image_path="/assets/images/userGuideImagesEN/playButton.png" alt="Play button" caption="This button allows you to play the action associated with hotspots." %}

 Once activated, you have to click on a hotspot to play its action